steele232/website-world-class-NLP/_posts/2018-07-06-10-ideas-for-what-to-try-next.md

-# 10 Ideas for What to Try Next (7/6/18)

 Hello Everyone!
 I just wanted to shake things up a bit by giving you some useful ideas for what to try next on your current Machine Learning side project, instead of offering ideas about new projects.

 So, here they are!